-You shouldn’t really, although it not often regarded as sexy, it has a massive ROI – totally kicks other the arse of pretty much every marketing channel out there.
-PPC, SEO and Social.
+You shouldn’t really, although it not often regarded as sexy, it has a massive marketing ROI – totally kicks the arse of pretty much every marketing channel out there.
+That’s you PPC, SEO and Social.

 The Social Networks know the power of Email Marketing

 And guess who some of the biggest users of email marketing are?
 You’ve guessed it.
 Facebook, Twitter, Linked In.
 Take a look in your inbox.
 Like me, you’ll be getting regular email marketing messages from them all to boost my engagement and get me back into their marketing channel.

 It’s not really social media anymore.
 They are now marketing channels, the same way as Google is a marketing channel, and the same way as commercial TV and radio are marketing channels.

 Some people still don’t see it that way, but the upcoming data protection changes will drive transparency on how social channels actually use the data they collect – for profit (shock horror, how else can they expect to give you that service for FREE) – and that will lift the lid on that.

 Turning your email marketing list into your audience

 Anyway, let’s focus on some practical advice to growth hack your email marketing list.